 Sexy, heady jasmine has ancient fame as an aphrodisiac.
-In Indian tradition, Kama, the god of love, fired arrows tipped with jasmine bloom to spark desire in the heart.
+In Indian tradition, the Kama, the god of love, fired arrows tipped with jasmine bloom to spark a desire in the heart.

 If rose is the 'queen of flowers' then jasmine is considered the 'king of aromatics.
 Perhaps surprisingly, jasmine is a common ingredient in men's colognes and aftershaves as well as in many famous women's fragrances.
 For such a delicate flower, the aroma is strong, profound and exotic, a long-lasting base note.

 The aroma of jasmine intensifies after dark, and for this reason, the blossoms are harvested at night when the fragrance is at its height.
 As with rose, an enormous number of blossoms are needed to harvest just a few precious drops of essential oil, making jasmine one of the most expensive perfume ingredients.

 Emotionally warming, jasmine lifts depression, inspiring confidence, optimism, and trust.
 Perhaps it is for this reason that in the Philippines, it is believed to bring good luck and spiritual blessings & in India, it is the flower of Lakshmi, the goddess of luck, happiness, and fortune.

 Step into a cool blue field of lavender, humming with bees, and all your cares slip away.
 Lavender calms the mind, balances the emotions and relaxes the body.
 Described as an aromatic 'rescue remedy,' lavender is renowned for its versatility.
 Its ideal actions are to stabilize and cleanse.
 In fact, its name springs from the Latin 'lavare', to wash, and the herb has been used for millennia in bathing, as a laundry perfume.